fudyartanto/c5orm/README.md

 ## Documentation

-The documentation, included in this repo in the root directory, and publicly available at https://fudyartanto.github.io/c5orm/.
+The documentation is included in this repo in the root directory, and publicly available at https://fudyartanto.github.io/c5orm/.
 The documentation may also be run locally.